flavioeverardo/Propositional-Formula-Builder-PFB/README.md

 # Propositional-Formula-Builder-PFB
-A very simple and initial implementation to construct propositional formulas from an interpretation in Gödel 3-value (G3) or Here-and-There (HT) logics
+A very simple and initial implementation to construct propositional formulas from an interpretation in Gödel 3-value (G3) or Here-and-There (HT) logics.

 PFB: Search either for answer sets or for a formula that satisfies a given list of input answer sets with clingo 5 and Python.</br>
 Both approaches follows G3 (HT) Properties to prove Strong Equivalence.